 LSV has adopted a Code of Ethics and Personal Trading Policy ("Code of Ethics") describing its high standard of business conduct and fiduciary duty to its clients.
 LSV's Code of Ethics is reasonably designed to conform to Rule 204A-1 under the Advisers Act and Rule 17j-1 of the Investment Company Act of 1940, as amended.
-The Code of Ethics is the primary document governing the ethical standards applicable to all staff members and includes provisions relating to the confidentiality of client information, a prohibition on insider trading, restrictions on the acceptance of significant gifts and the reporting of certain gifts and business entertainment items, personal securities trading procedures, and political contributions, among other things.
-All staff members at LSV must acknowledge the terms of the Code of Ethics annually, or as amended.
+The Code of Ethics is the primary document governing the ethical standards applicable to all staff members and includes provisions relating to the confidentiality of client information, a prohibition on insider trading and personal securities trading procedures, among other things.
+In addition, LSV has adopted stand-alone policies with respect to the acceptance and reporting of certain gifts and with respect to restrictions on political contributions.
+All staff members at LSV must acknowledge the terms of the Code of Ethics and these stand-alone policies annually, or as amended.